auth0/docs/articles/sso/v2/single-page-apps-sso.md

 If you've implemented SSO and the user logs in to *any* of the three applications, the user should automatically be logged in to the other applications.

-This article shows you how to implement OIDC-compliant Single Sign On via [Silent Authentication](/api-auth/tutorials/silent-authentication) for your Single Page Applications using [this sample](#).
+This article shows you how to implement OIDC-compliant Single Sign On via [Silent Authentication](/api-auth/tutorials/silent-authentication) for your Single Page Applications using [this sample](https://github.com/auth0-samples/oidc-sso-sample).
+This process involves

 ## Implement SSO on Your SPA

 :::panel-warning Prerequisites
-This article assumes that you have already created an Auth0 Client (with its type set to **Single Page Web Applications**) with the **OIDC Conformant** flag enabled.
+This article assumes that you have already created an Auth0 Client (of type **Single Page Web Applications**) with the **OIDC Conformant** flag enabled.
 :::

-### Get Started with the IUDC-Compliance Single Sign On Sample
+### Get Started with the OIDC-Compliant Single Sign On Sample

-Please feel free to download the sample and work through the examples on your local environment as you read this doc.
+Please feel free to [download the sample](https://github.com/auth0-samples/oidc-sso-sample) and work through the examples on your local environment as you read this doc.
 The following instructions will help you set up the sample SPA on your local environment.

 <div class="alert alert-info">
   <strong>Heads up!</strong> This document assumes that you're using port 3000 when running the sample.
-If you are using a different port, you'll need to indicate this wherever the sample (or this article) mentions port 3000.
+If you are using a different port, you'll need to adjust for this as you work through the sample (specifically the <i>auth0-variables.js</i>, <i>callback.html</i>, and <i>index.js</i> files) and configure your Auth0 Client.
 </div>

-1. You can clone the necessary files from [Auth0-Samples](#) to your local environment.
-2. Add `http://localhost:3000` to the Allowed Callback URLs field of your [Auth0 Client Settings](${manage_url}/#/clients/${client.accountId}/settings).
+1. Add `http://localhost:3000` and `http://localhost:3000/callback.html` to the Allowed Callback URLs field of your [Auth0 Client Settings](${manage_url}/#/clients/${client.accountId}/settings).
-3. Update the `auth0-variables.js` file included in the sample repository with your Auth0 Domain and the ID of the Auth0 Client you're using.
+2. Update the `auth0-variables.js` file included in the sample repository with your Auth0 Domain and the ID of the Auth0 Client you're using.
 These values can be found in your [Auth0 Client's Settings page](${manage_url}/#/clients/${client.accountId}/settingss).
-4. Once you've made the configuration changes detailed in steps 2 and 3, start up a web server in the root of the repository at port `3000` .
+3. Once you've made the configuration changes detailed in steps 2 and 3, start up a web server in the root of the repository at port `3000` .
-5. Browse to `http://localhost:3000` to view the client side of the sample.
+4. Browse to `http://localhost:3000` to view the client side of the sample.

   ![Home page before logging in](/media/articles/sso/v2/spa/before-login.png)

+## Silent Authentication

+Because client applications cannot query Auth0 directly to determine if users are logged in via SSO, the apps must redirect users to Auth0 for SSO authentication.
+However, because users find redirection disruptive, you should avoid doing so.
+One way of doing this is via **silent authentication**, which allows you to implement an authentication flow where Auth0 replies only with redirects (and never presents a login page to your users).

-## Configure Silent Authentication
+### Configure Silent Authentication

 To bypass displaying the Lock screen when logging in a user (a process known as [*silent authentication*](#silent-authentication)), you must: